 As a parting note on stanza length, a poem without stanzas is called an isometric poem.
 Isometric poetry is just as valid as poems with stanzas, and the isometric form helps poets unify individual lines into an overarching theme.
 Contemporary sonnets are often isometric, as are some free verse poems.

-Poetic Form: Rhyme in Poetry
+Poetic Forms: Rhyme in Poetry

 For most of poetry’s existence, rhyme schemes have been a critical component of the poem’s construction.
 Formally, rhyme is when two words agree in terminal sound, like “light” and “night.”
 Most of us can feel when two words rhyme, so it’s best not to overthink.